DOH-HNH0303/PopPUNK_tools/README.md

 # PopPUNK_tools
-Guidance and tools to use for building and visualizing PopPUNK databases
+Guidance and tools to use for building and visualizing PopPUNK databases Remember - Each statistic is a guiding tool!
+Remember to check that your clustering patterns make sense.

 # Prep your data
 Go to [poppunk_data_prep](https://github.com/DOH-HNH0303/PopPUNK_tools/tree/dev/poppunk_data_prep).
 Get outta here!

 # Easy db builds (for ideal data)
 Hahaha you wish it was this easy (and sometimes it is!)